-Can you believe the Xbox One has been around for a whole year already?
-It's changed massively in that short space of time too; from Microsoft releasing monthly patches and updates to just last week ditching the requirement that Kinect is bundled in with every console.
+Can you believe the Xbox One has been around for nearly two years already?
+It's changed massively in that short space of time too; from Microsoft releasing monthly patches and updates to inevitably ditching Kinect as a mandatory peripheral.

 It's hard to keep up with every little thing that the system can do when you're concentrating on the important stuff like, oh, playing games, so we've gone ahead and done a little research.